Nick Symmonds: Collegiate

 While at Willamette, he won the 800 m NCAA championship race all four years and 1500 m NCAA championship race as a freshman, junior, and senior.
-Symmonds collegiate best in the 800m (1:45.83) currently ranks No. 1 in NCAA Division III history.
-His 1500m collegiate best (3:40.91) ranks No. 3 all-time in NCAA Division III.
+Symmonds' collegiate best in the 800m of 1:45.83 currently ranks No. 1 in NCAA Division III history.
+His 1500m collegiate best of 3:40.91 ranks No. 3 all-time in NCAA Division III.
 Though Symmonds is widely regarded as Willamette's most decorated athlete, his poor relationship with Head Coach Matt McGuirk has prevented wide celebration of his athletic achievements at his alma mater.

 Post-collegiate

 After college, Symmonds joined the Oregon Track Club Elite.
 A seven-time outdoor track champion at the NCAA III level, he was runner-up at the AT&T USA Outdoor Track and Field Championships in 2006 in the 800m race.
-In 2007, he won the 800m race at the Prefontaine Classic meet in Eugene, Oregon, with a then personal best time of 1:44.54, shocking the current Olympic champion Yuriy Borzakovskiy by beating him with his own come-from-behind strategy.
-See the video.
+In 2007, he won the 800m race at the Prefontaine Classic meet in Eugene, Oregon, with a then personal best time of 1:44.54, upsetting the current Olympic champion Yuriy Borzakovskiy by beating him with his own come-from-behind strategy.

 In 2008, Symmonds won the United States Olympic Trials 800m final held in Eugene, Oregon with a personal best time of 1:44.10.
 He was the first of three Oregon associated athletes to finish at the top of this race before the home crowd, the other two being Andrew Wheating from the University of Oregon and Oregon Track Club training partner Christian Smith, an event referred to as the "Oregon sweep" and replayed many times in television coverage of the meet.
 This qualified all three men for the U.S. Olympic Team for the 2008 Summer Olympics in Beijing, China, for the 800 m race.
 At the Beijing Olympics, Symmonds won his first-round heat, then finished a non-qualifying fifth place in his semifinal heat with a time of 1:46.96, 0.73 seconds behind the winner of that heat.

 Symmonds continued to improve in 2009, winning the USATF Championships over Khadevis Robinson, which qualified him to represent the United States at the World Championships.
 As part of his preparation for the championships, Symmonds ran a personal best of 1:43.83 on July 29, 2009, in Monaco.
 A few weeks later, Symmonds became the first American to qualify for the final of the men's 800m since 1997.
 He finished sixth in 1:45.71.
-In 2010, he lowered his personal record again, to 1:43.76, while finishing third behind David Rudisha's 1:41.01 world record at the IAAF World Challenge track and field meet in Rieti, Italy.
+In 2010, he lowered his personal best again, to 1:43.76, while finishing third behind David Rudisha's 1:41.01 world record at the IAAF World Challenge track and field meet in Rieti, Italy.